-- Delay updates to the contended collections, if possible, by setting the inverses late in the transaction. - Modify key values late in the transaction.
+- Delay updates to the contended collections, if possible, by using deferred updates or by setting the inverses late in the transaction. - Modify key values late in the transaction, or use deferred updates on the collections.
 Read all objects you need to read before starting the updates, especially before updating collections. - Modify the reports to avoid updating the contended collections.
 Have a clean-up report that runs after-hours to make the changes to the collections.

-If the contentions cannot otherwise be resolved, change the scheduler to run only a single instance of these contending reports at a time.
+If the contentions cannot otherwise be resolved, change the scheduler to run only one or two of these contending reports at a time.